-The Microsoft patent filing doesn’t cover the different types of instances described in those different Google patents, but it does try to understand the relationships between sites that point to the same page using the same anchor text, as well as the relationship between pages that link to another page.
+The Microsoft patent filing doesn’t cover the different types of instances described in those different Google patents.
+Still, it does try to understand the relationships between sites that point to the same page using the same anchor text and the relationship between pages that link to another page.

-In the instance of multiple pages using the same anchor text, and linking to the same page, the two or more pages linking to that page might be examined to see if they tend to link to a lot of the same pages or similar pages.
+In the instance of multiple pages using the same anchor text, and linking to the same page, the two or more pages linking to that page might be examined to see if they tend to link to many the same pages or similar pages.
 If there’s a large amount of overlap, the weight of the anchor text from those pages might be reduced.

 When looking at a single page pointing a link to a page on another site, the level of “dependence” the destination page has upon the linking page might be explored.
-For example, if the linking site includes links to a large number of pages on the site being linked to, then the relationship between the sites can be seen as a dependent relationship, and the weight of the anchor text in those links might be reduced.
+For example, if the linking site includes links to many pages on the site being linked to, then the relationship between the sites can be seen as a dependent relationship, and the weight of the anchor text in those links might be reduced.

 The patent filing does provide more details on how relationship models between sites might be recognized, including links that might have been added by an untrusted third party hidden within a site’s source code.

-How much relevance weight does the anchor text from a link provide to the ranking of a page in search results?
+How much anchor text relevance weight from a link provided to a page’s ranking in search results?

-I’ve seen the question raised in a number of places about how much weight, either PageRank or hypertext relevance, might be passed along to a page when there are two or more links on the same page to another page.
-It’s possible that a search engine might collapse those links together and treat them as a single link, or it might derive different weights for them based upon reasonable surfer type features and then possibly discount their total value.
+I’ve seen the question raised in many places about how much weight, either PageRank or hypertext relevance, might be passed along to a page when there are two or more links on the same page to another page.
+A search engine might collapse those links together and treat them as a single link, or it might derive different weights for them based upon reasonable surfer type features and then possibly discount their total value.

 It’s also possible that the anchor text relevancy of those links could depend upon how related the text within the links might be to the page being pointed towards.